jolicode/harvest-openapi-generator/README.md

 # Harvestapp swagger generator

-Extracts documentation from the [documentation website](https://help.getharvest.com/api-v2/) and generates a swagger.yaml file (OpenAPI 2.0).
+Extracts documentation from the [documentation website](https://help.getharvest.com/api-v2/) and generates an OpenAPI 3.0 file that can be used to further generate a client.
+You can see for example [the harvest-php-api library](https://github.com/jolicode/harvest-php-api), or [the Swagger editor loaded with this OpenApi file](https://editor.swagger.io/?url=https://raw.githubusercontent.com/jolicode/harvest-openapi-generator/master/generated/harvest-openapi.yaml).

 ## Usage